 Now that you’ve engaged candidates in your pipeline, you need to look through your talent pool and focus on those who fit your criteria.
 Here are some questions you can ask:

 But, you’ll want to ask these questions alongside feedback from hiring managers.
 The answers to these questions will help you revise your sourcing strategy so that you consistently fill your pipeline with the best possible candidates.

-You’ve narrowed down your list to those candidates who truly fit what you’re looking for in an employee—now it’s time to contact them.
-Bear in mind that it may be worthwhile to combine two outreach touchpoints (such as an email plus a phone call).
+You’ve narrowed down your list to the top candidates who truly fit what you’re looking for in an employee—now it’s time to contact them.
+Bear in mind that it may be worthwhile to combine two outreach touch points (such as an email plus a phone call).
 This makes it less likely that your communication will slip through the cracks and increases your chances of scheduling an interview.

 Recruiters are typically not involved in the interview and evaluation processes.
-But the company you’re representing may ask you to be a part of this stage of the process since you’ve had first-hand contact with the candidates.
+But the company you represent may ask you to be a part of this stage of the process since you’ve had first-hand contact with the candidates.
 Remember to be conscious of any biases you may have so that your recommendations aren’t influenced by those biases.

 The deal is set: Your hiring manager is happy with the successful candidate, and the candidate is excited to start a new role.
 Now it’s time to support your HR manager in delivering the contract and onboarding the new hire successfully.
 The key word here is support—you’re helping seal the deal.